esensi/model/readme.md

 // Check if an attribute is in the Post::$purgeable property if ( $post->isPurgeable( 'foo' ) )
 {
-    // ... foo is not purgeable so this would not get called }
+    // ... foo is not purgeable so this would not get executed }

 // Do not run purging for this save only.